-The name Konark comes from the combination of the Sanskrit words Kona (corner or angle) and Ark (the sun), in reference to the temple which was dedicated to the Sun God, Surya.
-The Konark Sun Temple is a 13th-century Hindu temple dedicated to the Sun God.
-Shaped like a giant chariot, the temple is known for the exquisite stone carvings that cover the entire structure.
-Let’s learn in the process some interesting Konark sun temple facts which will make you dive deeper into India’s rich history, and solve all your queries from “where is Konark sun temple” to “where the roots of its history lie”.
+The name Konark comes from the combination of the Sanskrit words Kona (corner or angle) and Ark (the sun).
+The Konark Sun Temple is a 13th-century Hindu temple, dedicated to the God of light “Sun”, “Surya”.
+Its shape is like a giant chariot.
+The temple is known for its exquisite stone carvings that cover the entire structure.
+Let’s learn some interesting facts about the Konark sun temple which will make you dive deeper into India’s rich history.
+Also, it will solve all your queries from “where is it” to “where the roots of its history lie”.

 Explore another Sun Temple at Modhera and find out the similarities- Modhera Sun temple

-The Konark Sun temple belongs to the Kalinga school of Indian Temples with characteristic curvilinear towers mounted by cupolas.
-In shape, the temple holds faithful to other sikhara temples of Orissa.
-Its loftiness is reflected by the Konark sun temple height that stands 229 ft. (main sanctum), constructed along with the audience hall lofting 128 ft. high, with elaborate architectural decorations.
+The original temple had a main sanctum sanctorum (vimana), which is estimated to have been 229 feet (70 m) tall constructed along with the audience hall lofting 128 ft. high, with elaborate architectural decorations.
 The main sanctum which enshrined the presiding deity has fallen off.
-The Audience Hall survives in its entirely, but only small portions of the Dancing Hall (nata Mandir) and the Dining Hall (Bhoga-Mandap) have survived the effects of time.
+The Audience Hall survives in its entirety, but only small portions of the Dancing Hall (nata Mandir) and the Dining Hall (Bhoga-Mandap) have survived the effects of time.
 The Temple compound measures 857 ft. by 540 ft.

 Consequently, Orissa came under Muslim control in 1568 C.E., resulting in frequent attempts to destroy the Hindu temples.
-The Pandas of Puri, to save the sanctity of the Puri temple, took away the Lord Jagannath from the Srimandir and kept the image in a secret place.
+The Pandas of Puri, to save the sanctity of the Puri temple, took away the Lord Jagannath from the Srimandir.
+They kept the devotees in a secret place.
 Similarly, the Pandas of Konark removed the presiding deity of the Konark Sun temple and buried it under the sand for years.
-Later, reports say the image had been removed to Puri and kept in the temple of Indra, in the compound of the Puri Jagannath temple.
-According to some, the Puja image of the Konark temple remains to be discovered.
-But others hold the view that the Sun image now kept in the National Museum of Delhi constitutes the presiding deity of the Konark Sun temple.
+Later, reports say the idol had been removed to Puri and kept in the temple of Indra, in the compound of the Puri Jagannath temple.
+According to some, the Puja idol of the Konark temple remains to be discovered.

-In 1626, king of Khurda, Raja Narasimha Dev, son of Purusottam Dev, took away the Sun image to Puri along with two other moving deities—Sun and Moon.
+In 1626, the king of Khurda, Raja Narasimha Dev, son of Purusottam Dev, took away the Sun idol to Puri along with two other moving deities—Sun and Moon.
 They have appeared in a temple in the compound of Puri Jagannath temple.

 The Madala Panji of Puri temple has recorded that in 1028, Raja Narasimha Dev ordered measurements taken of all the temples at Konark.
 At the time of measurement, the Sun temple construction reached Amalak sila, i.e. about 200 feet in height.
 Kalapahad had only destroyed its Kalas, the crowning stone and the Padma-dhwaja, the lotus finial, and the upper portions.

-As described earlier, a gigantic block of stone called Navagraha Paata had been placed in front of the Mukhasala.
-King of Khurda removed the block, taking away many Konark sun temple sculptures and constructed some portions of Puri temple with them as well.
+A gigantic block of stone called Navagraha Paata had been placed in front of the Mukhasala.
+The king of Khurda removed the block and took away many Konark sun temple sculptures.
+He constructed some portions of the Puri temple with them as well.
 During Marahatta’s reign, the outer compound wall of the Puri temple had been constructed with stones from the Konark sun temple.

 Reportedly, among all the temples, the Naata Mandir or the Dancing hall of Konark has been in its original form for the longest period.
-Considered an unnecessary, the Maharaja administration broke structure intentionally.
+Considered unnecessary, the Maharaja administration broke the structure intentionally.